jaycapist/jaycapist.github.io/essays/ui-frameworks-thoughts.md

 published: true
 labels:
  - Bootstrap 5
+ - CSS
  - Front-end
+ - HTML
+ - Reflection
+ - UI Framewoks
  - Web Development
- - UI Framewoks
- - HTML
- - CSS
 ---

 User interface (UI) frameworks are mighty assistive tools for developers seeking to create attractive and responsive web applications.
 Among these, Bootstrap 5 stands out for its flexibility.
 Learning a new framework is as daunting as learning a new programming language, and the investment may or may not pay off.
 If it does, then that introduces the developer to an extensive way to more efficiently customise their website.